zhenjiao/openlocTest/loc/de/articles/api-management/api-management-howto-oauth2.md

 ![Echo API][api-management-apis-echo-api]

->[AZURBLAU.
-HINWEIS] If you have only one API configured or visible to your account, then clicking APIs takes you directly to the operations for that API.
+>[AZURE.NOTE] If you have only one API configured or visible to your account, then clicking APIs takes you directly to the operations for that API.

 Select the **GET Resource** operation, click **Open Console**, and then select **Authorization code** from the drop-down.